Coupled Chemical Reactions: Effects of Electric Field, Diffusion and Boundary Control: Mathematical Models

+To model this system, we set the domain $\Omega$ as a union of two subdomains denoted as $\Omega_s$, where $s = l,r$, separated by the plate $\Gamma$.
+The plate functions analogously to a cell membrane, allowing the conduction of electrons along with a displacement current through the effective membrane capacitance $\mathbb{C}_p$.
+The thickness of the plate is negligible when compared to the size of the domain.
+Within these two compartments $\Omega_s$, where $s=l,r$, there exist a total of $N$ species, represented as $\{X_1^{z_1}, X_2^{z_2},\cdots, X_N^{z_N}\}$, with associated reactions as follows:

-In the left region $\Omega_l$, the forward reaction is oxidation the process that produces electrons ($\Delta z^l<0$); In the right compartment $\Omega_r$, the forward reaction is a reduced process that consumes electrons ($\Delta z^r>0 $).
-In the electrolyte region $\Omega_s$, we have the following kinematic assumption
+where $k^s_{f,0}$ and $k^s_{r,0}$ are the intrinsic forward and backward reaction rates.
+In the left region $\Omega_l$, where $\Delta z^l<0$, this signifies the forward reaction as oxidation, a process that generates electrons.
+In the right compartment $\Omega_r$, where $\Delta z^r>0$, this indicates that the forward reaction is a reduction process, consuming electrons.